Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 The EventHubs SDK integrates nicely with the [Schema Registry][schemaregistry_service] service and [Avro][avro].
 For more information, please refer to [Schema Registry SDK][schemaregistry_repo] and [Schema Registry Avro Encoder SDK][schemaregistry_avroencoder_repo].

-### Pure Python AMQP Transport and Backward Compatibility
+### Pure Python AMQP Transport and Backward Compatibility Support

 The Azure Event Hubs client library is now based on a pure Python AMQP implementation. `uAMQP` has been removed as required dependency.

-To opt for `uAMQP` as the underlying transport:
+To use `uAMQP` as the underlying transport:

 1. Install `uamqp` with pip.